carloscdante/kameleon/README.md

 ![](https://i.imgur.com/OCPGagi.png)

 # Describe and automatically test your REST APIs via bite-sized YAML description files.
-Compiles to OpenAPI.

 __Note: Kameleon is a prototype/work in progress.
 Features may not work as intended.__